 About the Process

 The Illinois Environmental Protection Agency (IEPA) requires a Class 1 certified operator to be available 24 hours a day for this size of facility.
-YBSD is managed and operated by 5 full time employees, 2 of which are Class 1 certified.
+YBSD is managed and operated by 6 full time employees with 1 Class 1 certified employee.
 The treatment facility is an activated sludge process, without the use of primary sedimentation.
 The wastewater enters the plant via 14.3 miles of interceptor (large trunk lines) sewers, ranging from 12 inches to 42 inches in diameter.

 Upon arriving at the plant the wastewater flows through medium screens to remove large materials such as rags and then the wastewater is pumped to fine screens for final removal of grit, grease, and detritus materials.
 Next, the wastewater is pumped directly into the aeration tanks (biological process) where aerobic bacteria absorb and adsorb the solids and break them down to a stable odorless product.
 The bacteria then form a floc that is sent to the settling basins (final clarifiers) where they settle out under quiescent conditions, and a clear supernatant (clear water) is carried out over weirs (troughs).
 The clear water then goes to an ultraviolet (UV) contact tank for disinfection, and aeration, then directly to the Fox River.